ansuman273/Data360-Docs/README.rst

 How to install and configure Solr 6 on Ubuntu 16.04

 What is Apache Solr?
    Apache Solr is an open source enterprise-class search platform written in Java which enables you to create custom search engines that index databases, files, and websites.
 It has back end support for Apache Lucene.
 It can e.g. be used to search in multiple websites and can show recommendations for the searched content.
 Solr uses an XML (Extensible Markup Language) based query and result language.
 There are APIs (Applications program interfaces) available for Python, Ruby and JSON (Javascript Object Notation).
 Some other features that Solr provides are:
 Full-Text Search.

 Snippet generation and highlighting.

 Custom Document ordering/ranking.

 Spell Suggestions.

 This tutorial will show you how to install the latest Solr version on Ubuntu 16.04 LTS.
 The steps will most likely work with later Ubuntu versions as well.

 Update your System

 Use a non-root sudo user to login into your Ubuntu server.
 Through this user, you will have to perform all the steps and use the Solr later.

-To update your system, execute the following command to update your system with latest patches and updates. sudo apt-get update && apt-get upgrade -y
+To update your system, execute the following command to update your system with latest patches and updates.

+sudo apt-get update && apt-get upgrade -y

 Install Ubuntu System updates.

 Setting up the Java Runtime Environment

 Solr is a Java application, so the Java runtime environment needs to be installed first in order to set up Solr.

 We have to install Python Software properties in order to install the latest Java 8.
+Run the following command to install the software.

+sudo apt-get install python-software-properties

+The output will be similar to this:

-Run the following command to install the software. root@server1:~# sudo apt-get install python-software-properties Reading package lists...
+root@server1:~# sudo apt-get install python-software-properties Reading package lists...
 Done
 Building dependency tree